MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 With C++/WinRT, you can also implement your own runtime classes using standard C++, without resorting to COM-style programming.
 For a runtime class, you just describe your types in an IDL file, and `midl.exe` and `cppwinrt.exe` generate your implementation boilerplate source code files for you.
 You can alternatively just implement interfaces by deriving from a C++/WinRT base class.
 For more info, see [Author APIs with C++/WinRT](author-apis.md).

-For a list of customization options for the `cppwinrt.exe` tool, set via project properties, see [https://github.com/microsoft/xlang/tree/master/src/package/cppwinrt/nuget/readme.md#customizing].
+For a list of customization options for the `cppwinrt.exe` tool, set via project properties, see the Microsoft.Windows.CppWinRT NuGet package [readme](https://github.com/microsoft/xlang/tree/master/src/package/cppwinrt/nuget/readme.md#customizing).

 You can identify a project that uses the C++/WinRT MSBuild support by the presence of the **Microsoft.Windows.CppWinRT** NuGet package installed within the project.